microsoft/vscode-docs/release-notes/latest.md

 - *Feature negotiation*:

   - A boolean `supportsConditionalBreakpoints` in `Capabilities` indicates whether the debug adapter supports conditional breakpoints.
-If a debug adpter does not support conditional breakpoints, a breakpoint which has a condition set is shown with an exclamation mark:
+If a debug adapter does not support conditional breakpoints, a breakpoint which has a condition set is shown with an exclamation mark:

     ![breakpoint-with-exclamation-mark](images/February/breakpoint-exclam.png)